-While reporting a bug, you never realized the importance of reproducibility of the bug.
+While reporting a bug, you never realized the importance of the reproducibility of the bug.
 Just making sure whether the bug is reproducible always or appears randomly can save hours of work and one more rejected bug.

 Most of the time, our human nature allows us to think negatively when the bug reported is rejected.
 Genuinely, developers do not see a specific reason to reject the bug if it is valid.

 So, next time onwards, please do not focus on the bug count.
-Focus on qualitative bugs with proper details because ultimately what matters is how you helped in improving quality of the product and not how many bugs you reported.
+Focus on qualitative bugs with proper details because ultimately what matters is how you helped in improving the quality of the product and not how many bugs you reported.

 About the author: This useful article is written by STH team member Bhumika Mehta.
 She is a project lead carrying 7+ years of software testing experience.